What is an IP Address?

 Dedicated IP Hosting Benefits

-- You are the only owner of a dedicated IP.
+- You are the only owner of a dedicated IP addresses.
 One of the main benefits is that there are no bad neighbors and you don’t suffer from their problems.
 Reduces the risk of being blocked and getting on blacklists.

 - As the IP is connected only to your domain name, to visit your site you can enter not only its name but also its IP address.